myfreecomm/nexaas-auditor/README.md

 [![Test Coverage](https://codeclimate.com/github/myfreecomm/nexaas-auditor/badges/coverage.svg)](https://codeclimate.com/github/myfreecomm/nexaas-auditor/coverage)
 [![Code Climate](https://codeclimate.com/github/myfreecomm/nexaas-auditor/badges/gpa.svg)](https://codeclimate.com/github/myfreecomm/nexaas-auditor)

-Common **opnionated** code for audit logs and statistcs tracking for Rails apps, via [ActiveSupport instrumentation](http://edgeguides.rubyonrails.org/active_support_instrumentation.html).
+Common **opinionated** code for audit logs and statistics tracking for Rails apps, via [ActiveSupport instrumentation](http://edgeguides.rubyonrails.org/active_support_instrumentation.html).
 Used in production in a few [Nexaas](http://www.nexaas.com) systems.

-This has been tested with Rails 4.2.x only so far.
-It probably works fine as well in Rails 4.1.x, but I'm not sure about Rails 3.x yet.
+This has been tested with Rails 4.2.x and 5.2.x.
+We are not sure about Rails 3.x.
 It requires Ruby v2.2.3 at least (but we recommend using v2.3.x).

 The audit log is created in a [logfmt](https://www.brandur.org/logfmt) format only for now.
 Support for more log formats is planned in the future.